-Offered on this page are some Town Histories, and related histories, that have faults.
-Because of those faults I have chosen to instead illustrate those problems and offer these books here instead of cataloging on my various website pages.
-So, below, sold as-is and with all faults, do click here to contact me to PLACE YOUR ORDER.
+Offered on this page are some Town Histories, and related histories.
+Some (but not all) have faults, and because of those faults I have chosen to instead illustrate those problems and offer these books here instead of cataloging on my various website pages.
+Enjoy browsing and scrolling down; and, do click here to contact me to PLACE YOUR ORDER.
 Thank you, RAY

 BIOGRAPHICAL REVIEW VOLUME XXIII CONTAINING LIFE SKETCHES OF LEADING CITIZENS OF HILLSBORO & CHESHIRE COUNTIES, NEW HAMPSHIRE